thephpleague/commonmark/README.md

 This approach allows you to access (and possibly modify) the AST before it's rendered.

 You can add your own parsers and renderers by [registering them with the `Environment` class](http://commonmark.thephpleague.com/customization/environment/).

-The [documentation][docs] contains additional details and some helpful examples to get you started.
+The [documentation][docs] provides several [customization examples][docs-examples] such as:

+- [Parse Twitter handles into profile links][docs-example-twitter]
+- [Convert smilies into emoticon images][docs-example-smilies]

 You can also reference the core CommonMark parsers/renderers as they use the same functionality available to you.

 ## Compatibility with CommonMark ##